 National Starch & Chemical had been looking to enter the adhesives market to compete against Loctite.
 So it seized the opportunity to purchase the Pearl Chemical cyanoacrylate business, plus also the anaerobic adhesive business, Avdel.

 A packaging plant was established in 1976 in Englewood New Jersey and in 1977 production switched from Florida to Bridgewater (NJ).
 This involved massive investment in new equipment for producing both anaerobic and cyanoacrylate adhesives.

-In 2003, the Permabond business was purchased by the Grossi family, involved in the Structural Adhesives Technology since the early 1970s.
-The new acquisition added extra value to Permabond in terms of investment, technology and manufacturing capacity, as well as a big injection of fresh enthusiasm from the new management team.
+In 2003, the Permabond business was purchased by the Grossi family, involved in Structural Adhesives Technology since the early 1970s.
+The new acquisition added extra value to Permabond in terms of investment, technology, and manufacturing capacity, as well as a big injection of fresh enthusiasm from the new management team.
 The passionate focus on innovation has brought more than 30 new products to the Permabond range during an 18-month period.